 - Work gloves

-I recommend taking the time to lay out your pattern before you starting building it.
-It’s heavy work, but it’s worth it to make sure you like it before you build it.
+Step 2: Lay out your planter design – I recommend taking the time to lay out your pattern using the actual cinder blocks before you officially start building your planter.
+It’s heavy work, but it’s worth it to make sure you like it, and that it fits in the space.

 At this point, you’re just stacking the concrete blocks to get your basic design laid out.
 Don’t fill any of them with soil yet, we’ll do that in a later step once the design is final.

-Once you have your cinder blocks laid out, be sure to take a picture of your final design layout.
+Step 3: Take a picture of your design layout – Once you have your cinder blocks laid out and stacked the way you want them, take a picture of your final planter design.

-If your first row isn’t completely level, then your planter will be lopsided.
-Not only will that look bad, it could end up being very dangerous!
+The first row of cinder blocks will take the longest to lay because the planter bottom must be completely level.
+If it’s not, then your planter will be lopsided.
+Not only will that look bad, it could end up being very dangerous.
 You don’t want it falling on someone!

+So be certain to use a level tool as you lay the first row, and a tamper tool to flatten the ground.
 Once the ground is level, tamp down some paver base over the top of it to create a solid foundation for the bottom row.

 Related Post: Choosing The Best Potting Soil Mix For Container Gardening

-If your concrete block planter is square, you won’t have to worry about this step.
-But if you copy my design, and build a curved corner one, then you’ll need to figure something out for this step too.
+Step 6: Add extra support under the corners (optional) – If your concrete block planter is square, you won’t have to worry about this step.
+But if you copy my design and build a curved one, then you’ll need to figure something out for this too.

 My solution was to take some wire garden fencing (chicken wire would work too) and lay it across the gap under each of the corner blocks for support.

-I am thrilled with the way my DIY cinder block planter turned out, it’s perfect in the corner of my succulent zen garden, and does a great job of hiding the ugly corner!
+I am thrilled with the way my DIY cinder block planter turned out.
+It’s perfect in the corner of my succulent zen garden, and does a great job of hiding the ugly corner.
+Just remember, while this project isn’t difficult, it does require heavy lifting.
+So make sure you are up for the manual labor, or recruit some muscles to help you (ehem, hubby?).

 Share your tips for building a DIY cinder block planter in the comments section below.